yenertuz/mysql_practice/README.md

 # mysql_practice

-• Files in this repository are chronoligally ordered by creation
+• Files in this repository are chronolically ordered by creation

 • A good repository to go through to review mysql syntax